The Ginzburg-Landau order parameter near the second critical field: Useful estimates

 In this section, we collect {\it a priori} estimates satisfied by critical points of the functional in \eqref{eq-3D-GLf}.
 Notice that critical points of the functional in \eqref{eq-3D-GLf} satisfy the Ginzburg-Landau equations:

 Here $\nu$ is the unit inward normal vector of $\partial\Omega$.
-The set of estimates in Theorem~\ref{lem-hc2-FoHe} appeared first in \cite{LuPa99} (for a more particular regime) and then proved for a wider regime in \cite{FoHe06}.
+The set of estimates in Lemma~\ref{lem-hc2-FoHe} appeared first in \cite{LuPa99} (for a more particular regime) and were then proved for a wider regime in \cite{FoHe06}.

 \begin{lem} There exist positive constants $\kappa_0$ and $C$ such that, if $\kappa\geq\kappa_0$, $H\geq\frac\kappa2$ and $(\psi,\Ab)$ is a solution of (\ref{eq-hc2-GLeq}), then,

 \end{lem}